-- Chance to reach black band on the book band level - A wide range of literature to read across the curriculum including: newspapers, magazines and comics - Buddy reading with younger children
+- Reading aloud in class and assemblies - Chance to reach black band on the book band level - A wide range of literature to read across the curriculum including: newspapers, magazines and comics - Buddy reading with younger children

 Assessment

 Reading will be assessed throughout the year by teachers.
 Formal comprehension assessment tests will be taken termly and standardised scores will be monitored for progression.
 Benchmark assessment will also be used to support the progress of lower attaining learners.